Speaking: Grammar in Speaking B2 - Lesson 4: Using a Wider Range of Passive Forms

 Why Use the Passive Voice? ✍️

-The passive voice is a powerful tool when you want to shift focus from the "doer" of an action to the action itself or the thing receiving it.
+The passive voice is a powerful tool when you want to shift focus from the "doer" (the person/thing doing the action) to the action itself or the thing receiving it.

 Expanding Your Passive Tense Toolbox